FAQs

 What if my contractor changes?

-You must let us know as soon as possible and you may have to apply for a new permit in some cases.
+You must let us know as soon as possible in writing.
+Most permits are transferable.
+In some cases, you may have to apply for a new permit in some cases.

 Do I need to submit plans for a solar permit?